Kaleidophon/awesome-experimental-standards-deep-learning/README.md

 In [CHANGELOG.md](https://github.com/Kaleidophon/experimental-standards-deep-learning-research/blob/main/CHANGELOG.md),
 we transparently document changes to the repository and versioning.
 The current version is v0.1.

+### :mortar_board: Citing

+If you find the resources helpful or are using the checklist for one of your academic projects, please cite us in the following way:

+    @article{ulmer2022experimental,
+      title={Experimental Standards for Deep Learning Research: A Natural Language Processing Perspective}, author={Ulmer, Dennis and Bassignana, Elisa and M{\"u}ller-Eberstein, Max and Varab, Daniel and Zhang, Mike and Hardmeier, Christian and Plank, Barbara}, journal={arXiv preprint arXiv:2204.06251},
+      year={2022}
+    }

+In your paper, you could cite our work for instance as follows:

+    For our experimental design, we follow many of the guidelines laid out by \citet{{ulmer2022experimental}.

+### :jigsaw: Contributing

+Contributing can come in two forms: Opening an issue to correct mistakes or improve the existing content, or adding new content by opening pull requests.

+When opening an issue, please label the issue accordingly:
+* `enhancement-resources` for issues improving or correcting entries in [RESOURCES.md](https://github.com/Kaleidophon/experimental-standards-deep-learning-research/blob/main/RESOURCES.md).
+* `enhancement-standards` for issues improving or correcting entries in [CHECKLIST.md](https://github.com/Kaleidophon/experimental-standards-deep-learning-research/blob/main/CHECKLIST.md).
+* `duplicate` for indicating duplicate entries.
+* `general` for general questions / issues with the repository.

+To contribute and add new content, please first check the [CONTRIBUTING.md](https://github.com/Kaleidophon/experimental-standards-deep-learning-research/blob/main/CONTRIBUTING.md) file and read the contributing guideline before opening a pull request.
+Use the label
+* `enhancement-resources` for pull requests adding new resources and
+* `enhancement-standards` for pull requests adding new points to the checklist.

+The pull request template can be checked under [PULL_REQUEST_TEMPLATE.md](https://github.com/Kaleidophon/experimental-standards-deep-learning-research/blob/main/.github/PULL_REQUEST_TEMPLATE.md).

 ## Resources

 We split up Table 1 from the paper into section specific resources below.